pragma-/Plang/README.md

     FuncDef   => KEYWORD_fn IDENT L_PAREN IdentList* R_PAREN (StatementGroup | Statement)
     IdentList => IDENT COMMA?

-Functions are an abstracted group of statements.
-Functions can take identifiers as parameters and will return the value of the last statement.
-You can explicitly return an earlier statement's value via the `return` keyword.

-The body of a function may be a single statement or a group of statements enclosed in braces.
+A function definition is created by using the `fn` keyword followed by an identifer, then a list of identifiers enclosed in parentheses.
+The comma in the list of identifiers is optional.
+The body of the function can be either a group of statements enclosed in braces or it can be a single statement.

+Plang functions automatically return the value of the last statement or statement group.
+You may use the `return` keyword to return the value of an ealier statement.

-Arguments passed to function calls must be enclosed with parentheses, and may be any valid expression.
+To call a function, write its identifier followed by a list of arguments enclosed in parentheses.
+Arguments may be any valid expression.

 For example, a function to square a value: